kennethlynne/generator-angular-xl/README.md

   });
 ```

-## Options
-In general, these options can be applied to any generator, though they only affect generators that produce scripts.

 ### CoffeeScript
 CoffeScript is not supported for now for maintenance reasons.
 Coffescript is awesome, but I won't spend the time necessary to maintain different versions for now.
 May be added in the future.